MichaelaBickish/student-workbook/src/reflections/wk7/quiz7.md

 **9.** What is the `<slot>` element and what is it used for?
 <!-- enter you answer in the space below -->
 ```
+a way for a component to inject content into a child component. sort of similar to props. getting data from a parent component to a child component.
 ```